mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 Thi shot back, "Maybe if you weren't so obsessed with that maman from Rudj–"

-"– We'll take Belka just short of the blockade, and then be on our way.
-You'll hardly notice her."
+"–I'm with Belka," said a man at the back.
+He had an aloof tone and an air of entitlement.
+"We'll drop her just short of the blockade, and then be on our way."

 Panna made a strange sound with the tips of hae tongue, then turned hae gaze toward Melna.